-Beef barley soup has tomatoes, garlic, and olive oil and originates from the lower French region of Provence.
+Vegetable Beef Barley Soup has tomatoes, garlic, and olive oil and originates from the lower French region of Provence.
 But most importantly, it’s delicious, simple to make, and warms the heart and soul.

 Growing up in retail, every Christmas day we would celebrate the holiday by making it as comfortable, easy, and peaceful as possible.
 That meant making a soup that soothed the soul as we tried to soothe the aching soles of our feet.
-This beef barley soup recipe was one of our favorites.
+This beef barley soup recipe was one of our favorite go-to comfort foods.

 How to make beef barley soup

-- In a large soup pot, melt 4 tablespoons of butter.
-After the butter has melted, add the 12 ounces of beef 1-inch cubes (dried* and lightly salted) and brown on all sides over medium heat.
+- In a large pot, melt 4 tablespoons of butter over medium high heat.
+After the butter has melted, add the beef cubes (dried* and lightly salted) and brown on all sides over medium heat.

-- Add 1 cup diced celery, 1 cup diced carrots, 2 cups frozen green beans cut in small pieces, and 1 medium onion diced.
+- After you have browned the beef, add 1 cup diced celery, 1 cup diced carrots, 2 cups frozen green beans cut intosmall pieces, and 1 medium onion diced.
 Sweat the vegetables over medium-low heat.